-In Delaware your right to structure your LLC anyway you want is called “Freedom of Contract”.
+In Delaware, your right to structure your LLC anyway you want is called “Freedom of Contract”.
 You can draft the “contract” that all members agree to follow.

 Only an LLC can be used like this, and still give you entity status.
 All these structures can be devised by a good corporate attorney, with your input as to what specific details you want to include.
 You can also start with a boilerplate agreement and draft it up yourself.
 I’d recommend that you have it reviewed afterwards by an attorney familiar with the intricacies of LLC law.

-The aforementioned structures are simple compared to other exotic structures like the “Series LLC” and the LLC with multiple classes of members.
-We will do a separate blog post on each of these in the future.
+The aforementioned structures are simple compared to other "exotic" structures like the Series LLC and the LLC with multiple classes of members.
 If you don’t require a custom structure, simply select the member managed or the manager managed LLC company agreement.

-There is 1 comment left for The Structure of the Limited Liability CompanyCarlos Ramey said: Wednesday, September 2, 2020
+There are 5 comments left for The Structure of the Limited Liability CompanyCarlos Ramey said: Wednesday, September 2, 2020

 I would like to open LLC company in Delaware for Referral marketing company MLM that will run wellness and beauty marketing internationally, using BGS Labs SUI licensed technology, so therefore in the future BGS Labs will acquire some equity in the company.
 Can you advise please?
 As much as i read, LLC looks like the best choice, but i would like to be advised from your side.
 Best regards GregorHBS Staff replied: Thursday, March 3, 2016

 Mr. Brajovic, please feel free to call our outstanding customer support team at 1-800-345-2677 or 302-546-7400.
 They can advise you on any company formation questions you may have.